For Faculty: Best Practices with student Veterans in the classroom

-The Dean of Students Office will help you navigate the bureaucracy of the campus and resolve university-related problems.
+The Dean of Students Office, Student Life Support Team will help you navigate the bureaucracy of the campus and resolve university-related problems.
 The staff can answer your questions, advocate on your behalf, or point you and your family in the right direction to get problems solved.

 The staff at Disability Services provides assistance to students with learning or physical disabilities.
 They help students receive accommodations in their academic work, as well as in housing, dining, transportation, and access to programs and services.